|

 Wren)

-Troglodytes aedon rufescens (an endemic subspecies in Dominica)
+Troglodytes aedon rufescens

-Troglodytes aedon grenadensis (an endemic subspecies in Grenada)
+Troglodytes aedon grenadensis (subspecies endemic to Grenada)

 - Zapata Wren (t2) ______ CU

-(endemic to Cuba)
+(species endemic to Cuba)

 Ferminia cerverai